Commitments

 A long-standing tradition of patronage

 Since it was first established, Domaine Clarence Dillon has been involved, in France and internationally, in patronage activities and philanthropic donations that promote the cultural influence of French heritage and the arts.
 This commitment follows the example of its American founder, Clarence Dillon, an aesthete and Francophile, who bought Château Haut-Brion in 1935.
-Truly passionate about the French art of living, he even took cookery lessons at Le Cordon Bleu Culinary School.
+Truly passionate about the French art of living, he even took cooking classes at Le Cordon Bleu Culinary School.
 This Franco-American love story and strong bond with art continues among his descendants.
 His son, Douglas Dillon, after having been Ambassador for the United States in France, became President and Chairman of the Metropolitan Museum of Art in New York and notably founded the Asian Wing of the Museum.

 Patronage of the Grand Palais for the renovation of its statuary

 Domaine Clarence Dillon, whose Parisian residence faces the Grand Palais, is continuing the tradition of patronage dear to its founder, by giving its support to the restoration of the statuary along the Avenue Franklin D. Roosevelt frontage, which includes ten of the monument’s most emblematic sculptures.
-The frontage of the Grand Palais on Avenue Franklin D. Roosevelt is lavishly ornamented by ten majestic statues, Each of them representing a noble subject of art and science.
+The frontage of the Grand Palais on Avenue Franklin D. Roosevelt is lavishly ornamented by ten majestic statues, each of them representing a noble subject of art and science.
 By their symbolic representation, they convey the creative power of the artist and the intellectual precision of the scientist.
 Considerably damaged by weather and pollution, the collection of statues has had to be completely wrapped in netting since 2018.
 This large-scale restoration project will call upon skilled craftspeople: stonemasons and restoration professionals, experts in restoration techniques of outdoor ornaments and statues, whilst giving practical training to young talents in heritage restoration.
 Passing on know-how, one of the values dear to Domaine Clarence Dillon, is reflected here in the best possible way.

 Domaine Clarence Dillon’s commitments